Anders Odden: Career

-Odden started his musical career in the mid-1980s and started one of Norway's first death metal bands, Cadaver, in 1988.
-He formed Magenta in 1995 as an outlet for other musical ideas than death metal.
+Odden started his musical career in the mid-1980s.
+In 1988, he founded one of Norway's first – and, by 2026, still going strong – death metal bands, Cadaver.

+He went on to form the industrial rock duo Magenta in 1995, as an outlet for other musical ideas.
+The other half of the duo is his wife, Vilde Lockert; their daughter Regine has also contributed as a songwriter and vocalist.

 Odden was a live guitarist for Celtic Frost from 2006 to 2007 and toured Europe, USA, Canada and Japan with the band as part of their Monotheist Tour.

-He co-founded the short-lived heavy metal super group Doctor Midnight & The Mercy Cult in 2009.
-In 2013, he founded the black metal band ORDER together with former-Mayhem members Manheim and Messiah, and former-Cadaver member Rene Jansen.
-Following Jansen's death in December 2014, ORDER recruited former-Gluecifer member Stu Manx in August 2015 and released their debut album in 2017.
+He was a member of the short-lived (2009–2011) Scandinavian heavy metal-supergroup Doctor Midnight & The Mercy Cult.

+In 2013, he founded the black metal band ORDER together with former Mayhem members Manheim and Messiah, and former Cadaver member Rene Jansen.
+Following Jansen's death in December 2014, ORDER recruited Stu Manx (ex-Gluecifer) in August 2015 and released their debut album in 2017.

 Throughout the 1990s and 2000s, Odden worked as a consultant for music organizations in Norway, including RIO, GramArt, MIC and MFO (Musicians Union in Norway).
 He is the founder of the music business seminar IMC, which is held during the annual Inferno Festival in Oslo, Norway.

 In 2011, Odden released his autobiography, Piratliv.

 In 2024, Odden and singer Benedicte Adrian competed at the Melodi Grand Prix 2024, the Norwegian selection for the Eurovision Song Contest 2024, under the name Mistra with the song "Waltz of Death".